vorachet/bash-cli-template/README.md

 # Features

- * **bash-cli-template** provides a framework for creating BASH shell command-line interface.
+ * **bash-cli-template** allows you writing a quality CLI script by providing you built-in validation for mandatory and optional command parameters and to ease the user of your script can understand command usage with built-in readability CLI interface flow.
  * **bash-cli-template** provides built-in debug and help command
- * **bash-cli-template** provides built-in validation for mandatory options
+ * **bash-cli-template** provides Data-Driven scripting for your command definitions
- * **bash-cli-template** provides built-in function to show optional parameters on each command
+ * **bash-cli-template** provides a framework to implement the body of your command execution.

 # Learning by examples